qijianpeng/awesome-edge-computing/README.md

   conditions.

 # Edge-AI frameworks
+- [Adlik](https://github.com/Adlik/Adlik): Adlik [ædlik] is an end-to-end optimizing framework for deep learning models.
+The goal of Adlik is to accelerate deep learning inference process both on cloud and embedded environment.

 - [AI Model Efficiency Toolkit (AIMET)](https://github.com/quic/aimet):AIMET is a library that provides advanced model quantization and compression techniques for trained neural network models.
 It provides features that have been proven